januszgrze/bitcoinrollups/website/websitecopy/research/applications/privacy.md

 Both users maintain self-custody of their assets, experience lower fees than they would on the L1, and the rollup inherits the security of the Ethereum L1.
 And, no on-chain transaction was required to onboard on of the users to the rollup!

 Rollups could help scale BTC payments and provide better privacy.
-Check out some of the resources below to learn more:
+Below, you can learn more about the privacy-preserving applications that can be enabled by rollups on Bitcoin:

 - Resource link
 - Resource link